 - Enjoying using a simplified set of possessions which mostly fit in 23l daypack.

 - Thinking about how love is the heart of everything important and what are the ingredients of a healthy community.
-Some lessons from the Camino with are closely related.
+Some lessons from the Camino are closely related.

 - Striving to promote meaningful interactions, find common ground, and get people to work together to create a society where all humans can flourish.